-When we are busy, our meals can be a little less healthy and not as good for us.
+When busy, our meals can be a little less healthy and not as good for us.
 So, this month's challenge is to speed up weeknight cooking processes to stop eating processed foods.
-Today, we are going to share with you some tips to help you improve your meal planning process.
+Today, we will share tips to help you improve your meal-planning process.

 Tips to Speed up Weeknight Cooking